-In the N-10166 EP, and in accordance with lease terms and applicable regulations and guidance, Hess has committed to employ required mitigation measures to address potential impacts to marine mammals, sea turtles, and fish resources and EFH from the Proposed Action.
-Therefore, BOEM has determined that any remaining impacts would have no or negligible impact, and BOEM has selected Alternative 2, Proposed Action, and will not require additional mitigation measures as conditions of approval.
+In N-10219 EP, and in accordance with lease terms and applicable regulations and guidance, Hess has committed to employ required mitigation measures to address potential impacts to air quality, water quality, benthic communities, marine mammals, sea turtles, fish resources and EFH, and archaeological resources from the Proposed Action.
+Therefore, BOEM has determined that any remaining impacts would have no or negligible impact, and BOEM has selected Alternative 2, Proposed Action, and will not require additional mitigation measures as conditions of approval (COAs).
 Below are the required mitigation measures: